onqtam/headjack/src/topics.md

     - values, goals & lists
         - ranking (& top 10 lists)
     - science
-    - prediction markets, reputation & futarchy
+    - prediction markets, reputation & futarchy, social capital
         - what people have been getting wrong about prediction markets is making them financial instead of purely reputational - career & finances are downstream from reputation.
-Financialization is hard to generalize and also excludes many people and requires oracles and a ton more infrastructure to generalize
+Financialization is hard to generalize and also excludes many people and requires oracles and a ton more infrastructure to generalize.
+This is the future of resumes
-    - sankey diagram everything
+    - sankey diagram everything - cui bono-ify everything in regards to money and connections
     - reward circuits - reimagining status, dopamine, multidimensional status
     - spreadsheets - Layered multi-governance
     - data driven - plot everything on charts